Learn More About Dog Bite Lawsuits

 Try to remain calm if a dog approaches.
-Usually they will lose interest once they determine that you mean them no harm.
+Usually, they will lose interest once they determine that you mean them no harm.
 Avoid eye contact and don’t scream or yell at the dog.
 Stay still or back away slowly, remember – no eye contact with the dog.
 If you fall to the ground, curl into a ball protecting your face.

 Biting dogs are most likely to be unneutered males.
 Around two-thirds of dog bite incidents occur on the dog owner’s property.
 Unrestrained dogs off their owner’s property also account for a large percentage of dog bites.

 Even though all dog breeds are capable of biting, there are some breeds whose bites can be much more dangerous than others.
-“Pit bull” type dogs and Rottweilers were involved in more than half of the dog bite related fatalities in the past twenty years.
+“Pit bull” type dogs and Rottweilers were involved in more than half of the dog bite-related fatalities in the past twenty years.
 Several communities have enacted breed-specific restrictions or bans focusing on Pitbull and Rottweiler breeds.

-If you or a loved one are the victim of a dog bites, you need to seek medical attention immediately.
+If you or a loved one are the victim of a dog bite, you need to seek medical attention immediately.
 Wash all wounds with soapy water or call 911 if you require emergency assistance.

 Dog bites can lead to complications and you should see your doctor to evaluate the dog bite for infection and the risk of contracting rabies.
 Dog bites can be very serious and can even be fatal.